I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/ns-fltkernel-_flt_io_parameter_block.md

 </td>
 </tr>
 </table>

-### -field MajorFunction
+            `MajorFunction`

             The major function code for the I/O operation.
 Major function codes are used for IRP-based operations, fast I/O operations, and file system (FSFilter) callback operations.
 For more information about additional operations, see <a href="..\fltkernel\ns-fltkernel-_flt_parameters.md">FLT_PARAMETERS</a>.

-### -field MinorFunction
+            `MinorFunction`

             The minor function code for the I/O operation.
 This member is optional and can be <b>NULL</b>.
 The value of the <b>MajorFunction</b> member determines the possible values.
 For more information about minor function codes, see <a href="..\fltkernel\ns-fltkernel-_flt_parameters.md">FLT_PARAMETERS</a>.

-### -field OperationFlags
+            `OperationFlags`

             A bitmask of flags that specify various aspects of the I/O operation.
 These flags are used only for IRP-based operations.
 The Filter Manager copies these flags from the  <b>Flags</b> member of the <a href="..\wdm\ns-wdm-_io_stack_location.md">IO_STACK_LOCATION</a> structure that is associated with the <a href="..\wdm\ns-wdm-_irp.md">IRP</a>.
 The following table shows the most commonly used flag values.

 <table>
 <tr>